- What is it?

 In-game items Stops and speeds up the real-world kart

 This AR Mario Kart game brings familiar items as well as brand new ones to the race track.
-Among those we've already seen, Blue Shells, Red Shells, Bloopers, Bananas, and Bob-ombs are featured.
-Some of the brand new items include a powerful Chain-chomp that pulls the player around.
+There are Blue Shells, Red Shells, Bloopers, Bananas, Bob-ombs, and much more.
+One of the brand new items include a powerful Chain-chomp that pulls the player around.
 The real-life kart is designed to react to these items, so if you use a Mushroom in the game, the real-life kart will speed up.
 Get hit by someone else and the kart will slow down or even stop momentarily.

 Can I play with others online?